 When you build a landing page, ensure that your copy clearly tells the prospects what they can expect from your offering.
 A preview will give them a better sense of what they can expect, while an FAQ section will address their queries and help them make an informed decision.

-Here’s what we like about the Salesforce’s landing page:
+Here’s what we like about Salesforce’s landing page:

-- They present the data upfront in the copy that appeals to the human analytic mind.
+- They present the data upfront in a copy that appeals to the human analytic mind.

 - The video on the landing page gives you an idea of what they can expect after clicking on the CTA.

 - The lead capture form is right on the top of the page, saving you from scrolling down the page.